Using Infobip MCP servers

 - During the free trial, messages can only be sent to verified numbers.

-Choose your preferred channel from the list of available endpoints.
+- Choose an MCP server from the list of available endpoints.

 To follow a hands-on tutorial, see: Integrate a remote MCP server with an MCP Client.